jschrier/blog/_posts/2023-03-04-Imaginary-Books:-Schopenhauer-für-Kinder.md

 - *Atoms to molecules to sun + planets + galaxy*

 - Ein Kaninchen will Karotten fressen … eine hübsche Kanichenfrau lieben … Kanichenkinder … ein Kaninchenbau.
-- *Picture of rabbit eating a carrot cake, with another rabbit and a heart,  baby rabbits,  a rabbit house*
+- *Picture of rabbit in a bowtie eating a slice of carrot cake (taken from a cake that looks like a carrot), with another rabbit and a heart,  baby rabbits,  a rabbit house*

 - Ein Wolf will das Kaninchen fressen … um sein eigene Kinder zu füttern.
-- *Wolf eating the rabbit (or rabit-shaped cake (with ears)) … giving carcass to baby wolves*
+- *Wolf eating the rabbit (or rabit-shaped cake (with ears)!) … giving carcass (or a slice) to happy baby wolves*

 - Du willst ein Spielzeug… einen Apfel …  einen Pulli … einen Verband.
 Warum?
 - *Child with toy, apple, sweater (shivering), band aid (for a skinned knee)*